kunstkernewek/RealityMapping/README.md

 ## Outline

 1. Somebody is in New York awaiting your instruction
-2. they are preprogrammed to ensure their own safety
+2. it is up to you to navigate and document the landscape
-3. it is up to you to navigate and document the landscape
+3. they are preprogrammed to ensure their own safety (but that is all they know)
-4. they are available for 60 minutes from start of transition
+4. they are available for 60 minutes from start of transmission
-5. Explore different roles
+5. Imagine you are inside their head with them - You are invited to explore different roles

 ## Roles

-- **Navigator** - Facilitates the event
+- **Navigator** - Facilitates the event and collects visitor documentation
 - **Pilot** - Elsewhere on the globe awaiting your instructions
 - **Commander** - Provides the Pilot with instructions
-- **Spectator** - Projects the story inside their mind
+- **Spectator** - Builds an environment and story inside their mind
-- **Documenter** - Draws ideas out of their mind onto paper for collection into the archive
+- **Documenter** - Draws ideas out of their mind for collection into the archive

 ## Instructions